Employee at Pennsylvania grocery store accused of putting needles in food

-(NEXSTAR) – Police in Pennsylvania are warning grocery shoppers to check their purchases for needles after a teenage employee was accused of tampering with multiple food items earlier this week.
+(NEXSTAR) – Police in Pennsylvania are warning grocery shoppers to check their purchases for needles after a teenage employee was accused of tampering with multiple food items, including putting them in food, earlier this week.

-The juvenile employee is now facing charges, the Pennsylvania State Police say.
+The juvenile employee is now facing charges, the Pennsylvania State Police Department says.

 “Upon investigation, it was determined an employee had put sewing needles into grocery items,” the state police wrote in a news release issued the following day.

-Police said the affected foods included bagged veggies and Tastykake items, but urged any shoppers who recently made purchases at the Giant location in Lower Macungie to inspect their groceries for signs of tampering.
+Police said the affected foods included bagged veggies and Tastykake items, but urged any shoppers who recently made purchases at the Giant location to inspect their groceries for signs of tampering.

 A representative for Giant further indicated that several other grocery categories could have been affected, based on surveillance video at the center of the investigation.